chriscrsmith/chriscrsmith.github.io/research.md

 The erroneous transcripts were negatively associated with seedling growth rate, and many were regulated by multiple alleles with nonadditive interactions.
 These findings suggest that splicing errors could be the molecular manifestation of small-effect genetic incompatibilities.
 To characterize the role of splicing in population divergence more generally, we must study additional diverging populations or species.
-In this research area, I am working with the Kane Lab to study divergent splice forms in a dune-adapted population of *H. petiolaris*.
+I am currently working with the Kane Lab to study divergent splice forms in a dune-adapted population of *H. petiolaris*.

 ###### Relevant publications:
 Smith et al. 2018, *PNAS*\